ryanzshi/ryanzshi.github.io/index.md

 My technical research lies in online learning, game theory, and reinforcement learning.

-<font color="#B03A2E">I am looking for opportunities to sustain this endeavor in the long run.
+<font color="#B03A2E">I am trying to sustain this endeavor in the long run.
 If you have internship/full-time positions (summer 2021 onwards) in relevant domains, please contact me.</font>

 Contact: ryanshi[attt]cmu[dott]edu.